100-76-Great Vocals

 Vocalist: Frank Sinatra / (Gordon Jenkins Orch & arranger)

-“Old blue eyes” never sounded better as he does in this, his second selection.
+“Old blue eyes” never sounded better as he does in this, his 2nd selection.
 This nostalgic and melancholy song of retrospectively looking back on your life is a stunning example of romantic reminiscing, as he compares his life to “vintage wine from fine old kegs.”
-This Pop standard has become one of the great contemporary adult songs of the 20th century, and even when Sinatra turned 60 years old, his mature voice was a thing of beauty, along with the lush orchestration by Gordon Jenkin…Absolutely Beautiful!
+This Pop standard has become one of those splendid stand-out contemporary songs of the 20th century, and even when Sinatra turned 60 years old, his mature voice was still a thing of beauty, along with the lush musical arrangement by Gordon Jenkins.
+It won the Grammy Award for best Pop male vocal performance for the year and in retrospect, is now considered one of his finest recordings.
+Listen to his rear-view metaphor for life, comparing it to vintage wine …A Contemplative, Celebrated Masterpiece!

 87. E LUCEVAN LE STELLE “Tosca” (1981)